ess-dmsc/nexus-constructor/tests/UITests.md

 - The cylinders radius should intersect the upper edges of the cubes front faces, and the rear edges of the cubes bottom faces.

+## Validating Units

+Click the 'Add component' button.
+Press 'Continue' without altering the default setup.
+Click the 'Choose file' button next to the 'Geometry file:' textbox.
+Open cube.stl from the repo's `~/tests` directory.
+- The OK button on the 'Select Units' window will be clickable because the default units are valid.

+Enter gibberish into the unit text field.
+- A red cross will appear next to the text field.
+- The OK button will become greyed-out.
+- Placing your mouse over the red cross will cause a invalid units message to appear.

+Replace the gibberish with some valid units.
+- The red cross will disappear and the mouse-over message will no longer be accessible.
+- The OK button will become clickable again.

 ## Transform ordering

 In the Components section, click the box labelled 'Name:Cube detector'.